light-mode-image

 • You can check out SDKs reference documentation to learn more about available functions and classes:

-• You can implement NFC based device engagement capabilities (Currently only supported by the Android Verifier SDK).
+• You can implement NFC based device engagement capabilities (currently supported by the Android Verifier SDK and the React Native SDK for Android platforms only).

 How would you rate this page?